etozhealkhipce/dayz-data-hook/replit.md

 - **Servers**: Each server has a unique 32-character nanoid webhook URL for secure data ingestion
 - **Players & Snapshots**: Player data is scoped to servers, with full tenant isolation

+### Multi-Admin Support
+- **Roles**: Owner (full control) and Member (view-only)
+- **Owner**: Can add/remove members, regenerate webhook, delete server
+- **Members**: Can view player data but cannot modify server settings
+- Junction table `serverAdmins` links admins to servers with role field

 ### Security Features
 - Passport.js local strategy with bcrypt password hashing
 - Express-session for session management
-- Tenant isolation: All player data queries verify server ownership
+- Tenant isolation: All player data queries verify server ownership or membership
 - Webhook URLs are 32-character cryptographically random strings (nanoid)
 - Server admins can only access their own servers' data
 - Webhook can be regenerated to cut off leaked URLs
 - isActive flag to deactivate server webhooks
+- Role-based access control for multi-admin features

 ## Features
 - **Authentication**: Register, login, logout with session persistence